 Industrial Operations Protocol guidance from Ministry of Natural Resources and Forestry

-Industrial Operations Protocol – Ministry of Natural Resources and Forestry
+Industrial Operations Protocol for Prevention of Wildfire – Ministry of Natural Resources and Forestry

 Industrial operations in forest areas constitute a significant risk of wildland fire.
 The risk includes fire and smoke that threaten the safety of the industrial operation, their staff, surrounding communities, wildlife, infrastructure such as power lines and travel corridors, and commercial forest licenses.